SUSAN TREGONING PHOTOGRAPHY

 King Emil later remarried and lived another 27 years but chose to be buried next to his queen.

 According to legend, if you leave a tribute on Queen Kelly's grave, she will visit you in your dreams and solve your problems.
-Many still visit the graves, leaving offerings of trinkets, food, and other items.
+Many still see the graves, leaving offerings of trinkets, food, and other items.

 The Gypsy graves are located at Rose Hill Cemetery: 40th Avenue, Meridian, Mississippi.

-You can find more of Susan's Mississippi Travel Photography in the Mississippi Collection in her Gallery.
+You can find more of Susan's Mississippi Travel Photography in the Mississippi Collection.
+Susan's work is available for purchase in the Gallery.
+Her images are available as wall art, fine art prints, home decor, gift items, and apparel.

 Dentzel Carousel framed art print